نوع مقاله : علمی - پژوهشی

 نویسندگان [English]

-Tabriz, as one of the major metropolises in Iran with a long history of destructive earthquakes, is a prominent example of cities exposed to seismic risks due to its location on active fault lines.
+Introduction: Tabriz, as one of the major metropolises in Iran with a long history of destructive earthquakes, is a prominent example of cities prone to seismic hazards due to its location on active fault lines.
 This city, particularly in its northern and eastern areas, lies on the North Tabriz Fault.
-At the same time, rapid urban growth, high population density, and unsustainable development have posed significant challenges in earthquake risk management.
-One of the key areas in Tabriz with high seismic importance is the Roshdieh neighborhood.
-As a developed area with diverse urban structures, Roshdieh features a mix of concrete, steel, and masonry buildings.
-However, a significant portion of these structures, especially masonry buildings, lacks proper retrofitting systems, significantly increasing the seismic vulnerability of the region.
-This study's problem statement is based on the premise that many buildings in Roshdieh are highly vulnerable to moderate to severe earthquakes due to their location on the Tabriz fault.
+At the same time, rapid urban growth, high population density, and unsustainable developmenthave exacerbated challenges related to earthquake risk management.
+One of the key areas in Tabriz with high seismic importance is the Roshdiyeh neighborhood.
+As a developed area with diverse urban structures, Roshdiyeh features a mix of concrete, steel, and masonry buildings.
+However, a significant portion of these structures, especially masonry buildings, have not been adequately retrofitted, significantly increasing the seismic vulnerability of the region.
+This study's problem statement is based on the premise that many buildings in Roshdiyeh are highly vulnerable to moderate to severe earthquakes due to their location on the Tabriz fault.
 This vulnerability threatens the safety and lives of residents and could lead to socio-economic collapse and widespread urban disruptions.
 The lack of accurate and documented data on the vulnerability of buildings in the region adds further challenges for urban managers and planners in developing risk reduction and retrofitting policies.

-The study found that masonry buildings without reinforcements exhibit the highest seismic vulnerability in Roshdieh, and they are likely to suffer complete collapse in severe earthquakes (Mercalli 9).
+Results and Discussion: The study found that masonry buildings without reinforcements exhibit the highest seismic vulnerability in Roshdiyeh, and they are likely to undergo total collapse in severe earthquakes (Mercalli 9).
 Steel buildings without bracing also demonstrated considerable vulnerability due to design flaws.
 Conversely, concrete buildings with shear walls performed well under seismic forces, showing the lowest vulnerability levels.

-The study concluded that unreinforced masonry and steel buildings without bracing in Roshdieh, Tabriz, have the highest seismic vulnerability and face a high risk of collapse in severe earthquakes.
-In contrast, concrete buildings with shear walls demonstrated satisfactory performance due to their resilient design.
+Conclusion: The study concluded that unreinforced masonry and steel buildings without bracing in Roshdiyeh, Tabriz, have the highest seismic vulnerability and face a high risk of collapse in severe earthquakes.
+In contrast, concrete buildings with shear walls demonstrated superior seismic performance attributable to their inherent ductility and lateral load-resisting system.
 The concentration of vulnerable buildings in densely populated areas creates serious challenges for crisis management.
 Retrofitting existing buildings, enforcing seismic standards, establishing emergency facilities, and urban planning are critical measures to reduce vulnerability.
-Emphasizing resilient structural design and sustainable development is essential to enhance the region's safety and resilience.
+Emphasizing resilient structural design and sustainable development is essential to enhance the region's safety and resilience

 کلیدواژهها [English]